amirbrd/website/content/talk/five-hindrances.md

 +++
-title = "5 Notes on the City"
-date = 2019-05-26T12:42:00+03:00
-draft = false
+title = "Five hindrances - the automobile, the city and the resident" date = 2019-05-26T12:42:00+03:00 draft = false